-In this paper, we have presented the fabrication of a microfabricated atomic oven with a very fast response time.
+In this paper, we have presented the fabrication of a microfabricated atomic oven with a very fast-response time.
 The oven produces a strong flux of ytterbium at a power dissipation of just 10.8 mW as demonstrated with a fluorescence test.
 The oven is capable of reaching sufficient temperatures to produce a flux for commonly used ions and neutral atoms, such as Ba, Be, Ca, Cd, Mg, Sr, and Yb.
-Furthermore, elements like barium which oxidise quickly can be covered with a capping layer.
-While we have not demonstrated this for barium, we demonstrate capping ytterbium ovens with a $\approx 5 \text{ nm}$ layer of ITO and Bi.
+Furthermore, elements like barium that oxidizes quickly can be covered with a capping layer.
+While we have not demonstrated this for barium, we demonstrate capping ytterbium ovens with a \approx 5 nm layer of ITO and Bi.
 The capping layer evaporated quickly and did not hinder the observed fluorescence.
+For capping materials other than Yb, further tests should be carried out to ensure good adhesion and no formation of hard-to-evaporate interface alloys.
 The microfabricated oven we have demonstrated is designed to be integrated easily into large-scale quantum technologies such as trapped ion quantum computing where spatial constraints, fluorescence response time, and long-term operation capabilities are essential for scaling research into usable technology.
-We discuss how this device can be easily integrated into a trapped ion microchip with a backside loading slot as small as 15 μm x 5 μm through die bonding and calculate an oven lifetime to produce an atom number density at the ion loading region of $100 \,\mathrm{cm}^{-3}$ to be over ten years of continuous operation.
+We discuss how this device can be integrated easily into a trapped ion microchip with a backside loading slot as small as $15 \,\mu\text{m} \times 5 \,\mu\text{m}$ through die bonding.
+The integration of the oven into a surface ion trap was, however, outside of the scope of the project, as it would have required a redesign of the bondpads to match the footprint of the current traps.
+Furthermore, we calculated an oven lifetime to produce an atom number density at the ion loading region of 100 cm^{-3} to be over 10 years of continuous operation.